Friday, September 10 to Wednesday, September 15, 2021

 Art Groove turns 15 this summer!
 This six-day and five-night adult program provides opportunities to deepen your artistic skills or explore new areas of expression.
 Creativity, learning and fun are the rules of the day.

 Each day is divided into two sections.
-The mornings will be spent in one of the five disciplines offered by skilled instructors.
+The mornings will be spent in one of the three disciplines offered by skilled instructors.
 You select the discipline you want at registration.
 The afternoon format is mini-workshops which provide a great opportunity to try something new or enjoy revisiting an art technique you’ve done before.

 You can read more about each of the disciplines or workshops and learn more about the instructors by clicking on their individual names or by going to www.artcamp4grownups.com.